crs4/fair-crcc-send-data/README.md

 to a destination approved through a successful [access request](https://www.bbmri-eric.eu/services/access-policies/).

+The recommendation is to create a directory for the request that has been approved;  it will be used as the working directory for the run.
+Copy there the recipient's crypt4gh key and prepare the run configuration.
+The configuration will specify the repository, the destination of the data, and the list of files/directories to transfer.

+## What's the CRC Cohort?

 The CRC Cohort is a collection of clinical data and digital high-resolution digital pathology images pertaining to tumor cases.
 The collection has been assembled from a number of participating biobanks and other partners through the